RocksDB

 LSM provides better write throughput than traditional B+ trees or ISAM by eliminating random disk I/O. The fundamental problem is that whether it is HDD or SSD, random read and write are slower than sequential read and write, especially for mechanical hard disks.
 However, if we write to the disk sequentially, the speed is comparable to that of writing to memory: because it reduces the seek time and rotation time.
 Moreover, in the case of sequential writing, the data can be put into the buffer first, waiting for the number to reach one page of the disk before being written to further reduce the number of disk IOs.

 For example, for log data, they have a strict time order, so they can be written sequentially.
-When you want to search for data, you need to scan all the data, similar to grep
+When you want to search for data, you need to scan all the data, similar to grep, so the search speed is relatively slow O(n).

 For cases where there is a lot of data, the general way to improve reading performance is